-The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 156 bags yesterday; to register these stocks at 1,291,130 bags.
-There was meanwhile no change to the number of bags pending grading for this exchange; to register these pending grading stocks at 14,592 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 765 bags yesterday; to register these stocks at 2,155,120 bags.
+There was meanwhile a larger in volume 1,986 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 2,645 bags.

-The London and New York markets started the day yesterday with a degree of buoyancy, within and environment of thin trade.
-The markets did however start to lose their way as the afternoon progressed and with the London market falling back towards par, while the New York market slipped back into negative territory.
-The London market continued to end the day on a very modestly positive note and with only 15.4% of the earlier gains of the day intact, while the New York market ended the day on a soft note and with 62.8% of the earlier losses of the day intact.
-This overall softer end to the day is unlikely to inspire confidence and one would think to see little better than a near to steady start for the London market and a steady start for the New York market for early trade today against the prices set yesterday, as follows:
+The London and New York markets started the day yesterday on a marginally softer note and within an environment of thin and hesitant trade, to continue on this track into the afternoon.
+As the afternoon progressed and with the negative influences of the softer macro commodity index having an influence, the markets lost a little more weight and with trade remaining thin and lacklustre in nature, with seemingly most producers and consumer industry players remaining side-lined.
+The London market continued to lose weight as the afternoon progressed but to bounce off the lows near to the end of the day, while the New York market took something of a stuttering sideways track to the close.
+The London market ended the day on a soft note and with 66.7% of the earlier losses of the day intact, while the New York market ended the day on a likewise softer note but having recovered 60.9% of the earlier losses of the day by the close.
+This overall soft close and with the U.S. dollar retaining its muscle is unlikely to inspire little better than a steady start for early trade today against the prices set yesterday, as follows:

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.